 Doing Some Digging

 Let’s start with casque number one, discovered by three teenagers in Chicago, Illinois.
-While many Chicago locals would have a hard time decoding the image, these not-so-average Joes spend their time dissecting each piece of the intricate drawing.
+Many Chicago locals would have a hard time decoding the image.
+These not-so-average Joes spend their time dissecting each piece of the intricate drawing.
 They saw beyond the illustrated windmill veins to its base—Chicago’s Water Tower.
 This structure, along with an upside-down Taurus (or Chicago Bull), the art institute’s Spirit of the Lake Statue, and the Illinois state outline were all key factors to discovering the location of their treasure.

 After solving the pieces of the illustrated puzzle, they began decoding the poem, attempting to make sense of the lines.
 With initial spring off point at the statue of Man and Beast (AKA M&B) on Congress Parkway, the boys were well on their way to buried treasure.